 However, as sustainable fashion journalist Lucy Siegle reports, there’s only one spinning mill in the whole of the UK, meaning the production of UK-only wool is severely limited.
 Right now, we need to look further afield – and it’s the Americas and Australasia that produce 90% of the world’s wool.

-If you’re looking for ethical knitwear this season, you may want to try widening your search to include more than just lambswool:
+If you’re looking for ethical knitwear this season, you may want to try widening your search to include more than just traditional wool.
+Consider these more ethical and sustainable alternatives for a lighter impact on the planet:

-Let’s start with my favourite type of wool – cashmere!
-In my pictured outfit, I’m wearing what is reportedly the world’s fairest cashmere!
-My gifted jumper comes from Naadam, who work with nomadic cashmere goat herders in Mongolia, paying them 50% more than the industry average, and then producing their luxury knits themselves so as to reduce the cost to consumer.
-Their factories also use 100% clean energy, and avoid harsh chemicals and bleaches.
-However, cashmere has a huge carbon impact, so my best recommendation when looking for cashmere knitwear is to go second-hand!
+My favourite type of wool has to be cashmere!
+In my outfit pictured above, I’m wearing what is reportedly the world’s fairest cashmere!
+This gifted jumper comes from Naadam, who work with nomadic cashmere goat herders in Mongolia, paying them 50% more than the industry average, and then producing their luxury knits themselves so as to reduce the cost to consumer.

-One jumper probably isn’t enough to get through the British winter, so I’m hoping to add to my collection from one of these other ethical knitwear brands…
+One jumper probably isn’t enough to get through the British winter, so I’m hoping to add to my collection from one of these ethical knitwear brands this year…

 Bee & Sons: 100% natural, luxury circular knitwear (including 100% recycled cashmere!)